What is noise-induced hearing loss /NIHL?

-Many ask: Can noise induced hearing loss be reversed or is there a cure for noise-induced hearing loss.
+Many ask: Can hearing damage and noise induced hearing loss be reversed or is there a cure for noise-induced hearing loss.?
 Unfortunately not.
-Once the hair cells in the inner ear have been damaged by noise exposure, they cannot be restored.
+Once the hair cells in the inner ear have been damaged by noise exposure, they have suffered permanent damage and cannot be restored.
 But noise-induced hearing loss can be treated.

 Treatment of noise-Induced hearing loss

 How do you treat noise induced hearing loss/NIHL?
 Normally, noise induced hearing loss is treated with the use of hearing aids.